christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -429-339 BC: Ateas the Scythian.
 The last great emperor of the direct Akrosander bloodline, ruling from the Danube to the Caucasus.
 His name "Ateas" (Forefather) is a title claiming direct descent from Akrosander.
 Ateas the Scythian was also Artaxerxes II Memnon ("Kai Bahman") of Persia aka Phillip II in Macedonia aka Nectanebo II in Egypt aka Evagoras I of Salamis (Cyprus).

 ![Fig.1.11](/images/AteasPhillipAlexander.jpg){:width="400px"}\
 Fig. 1.11.
+Showing three generations.
 L. Ateas the Scythian (Ata- or Atha-, meaning "forefather" or "ancestor" in Scythian).
 M. Philip II of Macedon.
 R. Alexander the Great.
 Ateas and Artaxerxes II Mnemon were reported "enemies" of Phillip.
 Ateas dies in battle against him, and in the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after Alexanders life, the wizard-pharaoh Nectanebo II is secretly Alexander's real father, magically impersonating the god Amun.
 This is not fantasy; it is a mythological encoding of historical truth.\

--356 BC: Ateas/Phillip II/Artaxerxes's son Alexander the Great: Alexander was his title.
+-356 BC: Ateas/Amyntas III/Artaxerxes's grandson Alexander the Great: Alexander was his title.
 "Aži-ander" = Aži
     (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,